microsoft/WhatTheHack/045-InfraAsCode-Bicep/Coach/README.md

 Challenge "Zero" is all about the tooling needed to manage Azure.
 While this hack can be completed using the Azure Cloud Shell, it is highly recommended that students get the experience of installing all of the pre-requisite tools on their local workstation.
 This will better prepare them to continue working with Azure after the hack is over.

-- It is common, and OKAY, if students spend 30-60 minutes getting all of the tools installed and configured properly.
+- It is common and OKAY if students spend 30-60 minutes getting all of the tools installed and configured properly.
 - Coaches can share the pre-requisites with a stakeholder in the students' organization to see if there are opportunities for students to complete them before the hack event.
-However, it is rare that attendees will do this, and thus...
-- Coaches should plan for this time as part of the event.
+However, it is rare that attendees will do this and thus, coaches should plan for this time as part of the event.

 ### Challenges 1-6 - Bicep Fundamentals